rscherl17/ruby_intro/lib/markdown/welcome.md

 Before we dig in to Ruby, let's talk a little bit more about Ruby ***on Rails***.

-Ruby, as a general purpose language, can be used for just about anything -- producing music[^1], flying drones[^2], you name it.
-What we want to do with it, though, is produce a useful HTML page and send it to our users through a browser -- just like the one you are looking at right now!
+Ruby, as a general purpose language, can be used for just about anything -- producing music[^1], flying drones[^2] -- you name it.
+What *we* want to do with it, though, is produce useful HTML pages and send them to our users.

 “Ruby on Rails” is just a name for a bunch of pre-written Ruby code -- like what you downloaded when you began this project.
-It already has all the plumbing involved with delivering (on rails, if you will) the output of our Ruby programs to our users through their browsers included.
-That way, we can focus on the fun stuff -- bringing our ideas to life!
+It already includes, out of the box, all of the plumbing involved with delivering the output of Ruby programs to users through browsers.

-Let's get started.
+That way, instead of re-inventing the wheel for all that first, we can just get right down to the fun stuff -- bringing our ideas to life!

 [^1]: [http://sonic-pi.net/](http://sonic-pi.net/)